top of page

 • Welcome Opening Ceremony with Ganesha Puja

-• Daily Tantra Yoga & Dance Practice and Classes
+• Daily Tantra Yoga & Dance Practice

 • Exploration of the Mahari (Devadasi) Tradition